 with Ron Schmeltzer and Kathleen Walsh

-“Emerging trends in AI”
+“Trends in AI”

 Ron is also a judge for the South by Southwest Innovation Awards and started and runs the Tech Breakfast.
 Kathleen is a serial entrepreneur, an expert in AI and machine learning, a savvy marketer, and a tech industry connector.

 The birth of Cognilytica is when they both realized that the world is taking a huge leap in technology as AI is becoming more popular.
 The drive for them to create these podcast episodes came when they realized that people were still surprisingly thirsty for knowledge.

 In this episode, they debunk the idea that technology is really the problem; in fact, it’s the challenge of getting people to understand technology.
 Ron also stated that the world of AI has a much higher overlap than people might have thought.
 Together, they describe the phases and actions they take whenever they run into a technological issue, outlining the procedure for resolving such issues.

 Stream or download Episode 149: “Emerging trends in AI” below

 Subscribe to Project Management Paradise via one of the links above and you’ll automatically receive new episodes directly to your device.